15 weird and wonderful funeral requests

 2 min read

-When it comes to attending a funeral we usually know what to expect, or at least we thought we did.
-But our latest cost of dying research has uncovered some of the weird and wonderful funeral requests made by those who don’t want a traditional gloomy affair.
+When it comes to attending a funeral, we usually know what to expect – or at least we thought we did.
+But our latest cost of dying research has uncovered some unusual send-off requests.

 Bright colours are replacing black clothes